rbsteinm/AppliedDataAnalysis/project/README.md

 This interactive visualization was created with javascript, mostly using Mike Bostock's famous 'D3JS' library.

 Our data story presents the results of our explorations and the statistical study of the impact of the UN in conflicts resolution.
 To do so we computed a propensity score on a smart matching of the treated and control group of our study.
+We then computed the Fishr exact test to get the p-value.